StarRocks/starrocks/docs/en/faq/Deploy_faq.md

 GRANT SELECT ON .
 TO 'test'@'%';
 ```

-## What do I do if the error "Failed to get scan range, no queryable replica found in tablet:xxxxx" occurs after I extend the BE disk space?

-### Problem description

-This error may occur during data loading into Primary Key tables.
-During data loading, the destination BE does not have enough disk space for the loaded data and the BE crashes.
-New disks are then added to extend the disk space.
-However, Primary Key tables do not support disk space re-balancing and the data cannot be offloaded to other disks.

-### Solution

-Patches to this bug (Primary Key tables do not support BE disk space re-balancing) is still under active development.
-Currently, you can fix it in either of the following two ways:

-- Manually distribute data among disks.
-For example, copy the directory from the disk with a high space usage to a disk with a larger space.
-- If the data on these disks is not important, we recommend you delete the disks and modify the disk path.
-If this error persists, use [TRUNCATE TABLE](../sql-reference/sql-statements/table_bucket_part_index/TRUNCATE_TABLE.md) to clear data in the table to free up some space.

 ## Why does the error "Fe type:unknown ,is ready :false." occur when I start an FE during the cluster restart?

 Check if the leader FE is running.
 If not, restart the FE nodes in your cluster one by one.